© Crown copyright 2017

 - the disproportionate number of people from black and minority ethnicities detained under the act

-- stakeholder concerns that some processes relating to the act are out of step with a modern mental health system
+- stakeholder concerns that some processes relating to the act are out of step with a modern mental health system, including but not limited to:

 - the balance of safeguards available to patients, such as tribunals, second opinions, and requirements for consent